Introduction to GCSE Exam 2017

 You have chosen your subjects and set you goals; now it’s time to get down to hard work.
-We’ve got some great learning tools to that will help you throughout Year 11 and make studying a more engaging activity.
+We’ve got some great learning tools to that will help you throughout Year 11 and make studying for GCSE Exams a more engaging activity.
 Visualise topics and connect ideas with Mind Maps.
 Flashcards help you memorise key definitions while you can track learning progress with assessment tools.
 Plus, it’s easier to organise all your study material.

 Better yet, you can also connect and collaborate with other GCSE students in our new Public Groups.
 With Groups covering Maths, Science, English, History and much more, you’re bound to find all the help you need to support your exam preparation.